 Table 1 suggests significant elite capture of the gains from trade.
-The negative point estimate suggests that most ethnic groups in African countries do not benefit from increased trade activity.
-The gains from trade are squarely located with the group in power, redistributing wealth towards their own group.
+The negative point estimate suggests that most ethnic groups in African countries do not benefit from increased trade activity; gains are squarely located with the group in power, redistributing wealth towards their own group.

 These group-level estimates from nighttime lights carry over to individual estimates using the Afrobarometer Surveys.
-Here, I construct a standardized measure of relative household welfare and use it to assess whether the gains from trade accumulate with individuals.
-The same picture emerges in Table 2: A 10% increase in exports decreases household welfare by 10% of a standard deviation for groups not in power, and increases welfare by 4.6% of a standard deviation for groups in power.
+In Table 2 columns (1) and (2), I construct a standard-ized measure of relative household wealth and use it to assess how wealth is distributed among ethnic groups.
+The same picture emerges: A 10% increase in exports decreases household wealth by 10% of a standard deviation for groups not in power, and increases wealth by 4.6% of a standard deviation for groups in power.